anein/twitter-count-characters/README.md

 # 280 Twitter Counter

-✔️ Tweetdeck
-✔️ Mobile version

-The extension adds the character counter into your tweet form, warns you about the 140 character limit and provides the opportunity to show or hide the circle.
+280 Twitter Counter Extension adds the character counter into your tweet form, warns you about the 140 character limit and provides the opportunity to show or hide the circle.
+The extension is compatible with **TweetDeck** and standard **Web Client**

 ## Preview
-> Mobile version

 ![](https://lh3.googleusercontent.com/nsulw6AFq27yNQIbtvhZPjupjp970ttoXYTahwnxXjp_wgvFA13I8Cl6GO0WBpS_CJnsp0UJQA=w640-h400-e365)